 The 4th floor is a bit more niche, covering themes of transport and sustainability, but all is well presented.
 There's a small cafe on the 5th floor overlooking People's Park.
-Audio guides are ¥20, but exhibits are generally well-captioned.
+Audio guides are ¥20, but exhibits are generally well captioned.
 The 2nd floor shows temporary exhibits.

-Upon exiting you'll find yourself in 'Old Shanghai Street', a re-creation of 1930s Shànghǎi, complete with vintage cars, historical photographs and a cobble-stone walkway that leads to a modern underground shopping plaza.
+Upon exiting you'll find yourself in 'Old Shanghai Street', a recreation of 1930s Shanghai, complete with vintage cars, historical photographs and a cobblestone walkway that leads to a modern underground shopping plaza.